saint-germain/YSO-RF-classifier/README.md

 - Weighting does not seem to make a difference
 - GridSearchCV never worked, however see https://stackoverflow.com/questions/26210471/scikit-learn-gridsearch-giving-valueerror-multiclass-format-is-not-supported/26210645
 - Randomizing Herschel flux did not work very well, better to only use data for which 70 micron flux is known
 - Can't recall precisely how Flux_70.csv file was obtained, (Herschel query notebook does not seem to do the trick in quite the same manner, e.g. matching and sorting are seemingly done elsewhere).
+It might just be a direct RMS name query.
 Juan Rendón might know.
 - There is a Simbad OTYPE catalog, could be useful for benchmarking this classification.
 - Slack: http://rada-dirty-work.slack.com/